-- the Development Management DPD and supporting guidance. - application of Car Parking Standards;

-- the Urban Design SPD which will update and supersede the Residential Character Area Appraisals; - guidance in development briefs, master plans and other design statements; - implementing the Place Strategies and Dacorum Development Programme; and - partnership working with the Highway Authority to promote a high quality public realm.
+- the Development Management DPD and supporting guidance. - the application of car parking standards; - the Urban Design SPD which will update and supersede the Residential Character Area Appraisals; - guidance in development briefs, master plans and other design statements; - implementing the place strategies and Dacorum Development Programme; and - partnership working with the local highway authority to promote a high quality public realm.